plotly/plotly.github.io/_posts/excel/README.md

 - Thumbnail images should be at least 677 px X 300 px.
 - Partial screenshots of an interesting part of the chart are usually better thumbnails that trying to screenshot the entire thing.
 - The thumbnail image has to be the same chart type as the tutorial BUT NOT NECESSARILY THE SAME CHART.
-Use the Plotly feed, blog, and Google Image search of Plotly charts to find the best screenshot for your thumbnail.
+Use the Plotly feed, blog, and Google Image search of Chart Studio charts to find the best screenshot for your thumbnail.
 - Thumbnail images should be CLEAN and not have too much text in them.
 Look at the Python docs thumbnail images for inspiration.

 ### All Images